MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/manage-privacy-controls.md

 ### Policy setting for connected experiences that analyze your content

 These are experiences that use your Office content to provide you with design recommendations, editing suggestions, data insights, and similar features.
 For example, PowerPoint Designer or Translator.
-For a list of these connected experiences, see [Connected experiences in Office](connected-experiences.md).
+For a list of these connected experiences, see [**Connected experiences in Office**](connected-experiences.md).

-You can use the *Allow the use of connected experiences in Office that analyze content* policy setting to control whether these types of connected experiences are available to your users.
+You can use the **Allow the use of connected experiences in Office that analyze content** policy setting to control whether these types of connected experiences are available to your users.
 If you don’t configure this policy setting, these connected experiences will be available to your users.

-Note that if you disable the *Allow the use of connected experiences in Office* policy setting, connected experiences that analyze content won’t be available to your users.
+Note that if you disable the **Allow the use of connected experiences in Office** policy setting, connected experiences that analyze content won’t be available to your users.

 ### Policy setting for connected experiences that download online content

 These are experiences that allow you to search and download online content including templates, images, 3D models, videos, and reference materials to enhance your documents.
 For example, Office templates or PowerPoint QuickStarter.
-For a list of these connected experiences, see [Connected experiences in Office](connected-experiences.md).
+For a list of these connected experiences, see [**Connected experiences in Office**](connected-experiences.md).

-You can use the *Allow the use of connected experiences in Office that download online content* policy setting to control whether these types of connected experiences are available to your users.
+You can use the **Allow the use of connected experiences in Office that download online content** policy setting to control whether these types of connected experiences are available to your users.
 If you don’t configure this policy setting, these connected experiences will be available to your users.

-Note that if you disable the *Allow the use of connected experiences in Office* policy setting, connected experiences that download online content won’t be available to your users.
+Note that if you disable the **Allow the use of connected experiences in Office** policy setting, connected experiences that download online content won’t be available to your users.

 ### Policy setting for optional connected experiences